Galcador: Assessment

 In their book A Century of Champions, John Randall and Tony Morris rated Galcador an “average” Derby winner.

 Timeform awarded Galcador a rating of 133 in 1950, three pounds behind the top-rated three-year-old Tantieme.
 A rating of 130 is considered the mark of an above average European Group One winner.

 Stud career

 Retired to stud, Galcador stood at Boussac's breeding operation from 1951 through 1959.
 Sold to breeders in Japan for the 1960 season, he stood there until his death in 1970.
 His offspring met with limited success in racing.

 Pedigree

-Galcador was inbred 4x4 to Bayardo, meaning that this stallion appears twice in the fourth generation of his pedigree.
+Galcador is inbred 4S x 4D to the stallion Bayardo, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.